Hyunjae Lee

 Teaching

-• ECON 721: Advanced Macroeconomic Theory II (Graduate) — Teaching Assistant, Spring 2024
+• Advanced Macroeconomic Theory II (UNC, Graduate) — TA for Stan Rabinovich, Spring 2024